We’re back! Stay tuned for more exciting events scheduled for this season – Master Classes, Guest Lecturers, and More!

 with SaMi Chester

-Time to shake off the COVID fog and shine up those audition monologues.
+During these uncertain times with union strikes, now is the perfect time to shine up those audition monologues.
 Bring old work, new works, let’s get to WORK!

 #2- Audition for the Camera, Tuesdays (must also take #1 or #4 at same time)

 (5 week intensive, starting 9/5/23, 7pm)

 If you plan on auditioning for TV and/or film, you need this workshop!

 with Nina d’Alessandro

 (5 month commitment, starting 9/6/23, 7pm)